freshtvnl/website/content/pages/esa-space-exploration/index.nl.md

       exploration in the 21st century.
 Read the following page to learn more about who we are, what we stand for and why we are participating in this inspiring competition.
+  - type: content_block
+    video:
+      autoplay: true
+    align: left
+    content: >-
+      ## Who are Phil & Flo?

+      Phil & Flo is a creative studio in Groningen, the Netherlands, which specializes in film and animated content.
+Our customers come from all over the world.
+We believe in a better, saferand greener future, hence our slogan ''for the world of tomorrow'' or as we say here: ''voor de wereld van morgen''.
+We hate greenwashing and do not work for climate
 ---